navincograph179/typescript-JS--learning-note/README.md

 tsc --init
 ```
 ### 2. Configure tsconfig.json
-Open the tsconfig.json file and make the following changes:
+- Open the tsconfig.json file and make the following changes:

-Uncomment the outDir line to specify the output directory for compiled JavaScript files:
+  - Uncomment the outDir line to specify the output directory for compiled JavaScript files:
 ```bash
 "outDir": "./dist"
 ```
+  - Uncomment the rootDir line to specify the source directory for TypeScript files: